ordina-jworks/ordina-jworks.github.io/_posts/2017-10-20-Ordina-Architecture-Kata.md

 As an architect, you need to do data modeling at an architecturally significant level of detail.
 Go to the level of detail that is needed for your team of developers.

-__Concurrency View__ — Describes the concurrency structure of the system, mapping functional elements to concurrency units to clearly identify the parts of the system that can execute concurrently. eg. process a file in blocks.
+__Concurrency View__ — Describes the concurrency structure of the system, mapping functional elements to concurrency units to clearly identify the parts of the system that can execute concurrently eg. process a file in blocks.
 You can solve a lot with specific language constructs and asynchronous messaging.
 If you want to dig deeper and want to know the nitty gritty details of messaging, a must-read is the book <a href="https://www.goodreads.com/book/show/85012.Enterprise_Integration_Patterns" target="_blank">Enterprise Integration Patterns</a> by Gregor Hohpe and Bobby Woolf.